How do you say goodbye and hello in the same breath?

 A little something I wrote on Tumblr to answer a friend’s question about the word “queer,” and why I use it as an identity term.
 Hardly covers everything, but it’s a start.
 What does “queer” mean (to you)?
 How have you heard it defined, or used?

-Reblogged from Food Through the Pages:
+Food Through the Pages

 Thoughts: